restful-news/restful-news.github.io/__blog/front-end-build.md

 * Webpack: module bundling, which was included in the vue-cli for easy of use

 ## Directory structure
-Our project's directory structure looks like this:
+The project's directory structure looks like this:
 ```
 app.restfulnews.com
 ├── App.vue